royriojas/coffe-maker/readme.md

 The goal is to prove that, even when Angular DI is a very brilliant piece of code, it might be not useful if you're already using CommonJS modules + Browserify.

+Also With this configuration is pretty easy to use any module that can be bundled with browserify.
+Most of the generic modules, like `moment`, `numeral` and others can be just browserified without problems.
+So you have lots of modules in the npm registry that could just work for you out of the box

+Using this approach is pretty easy to use the same code on both the client and the server.

+**Please note:**

 This will also be the demo project for `build-workflow` a npm module that can help you to manage the common tasks related to frontend development, based on grunt, it provides some useful tasks to make the frontend development a little bit easier.